 - Proximity to housing or other sensitive uses.

-3.4.3 Schemes involving residential accommodation should also ensure that the necessary community facilities are accessible or can readily be provided on the site.
+3.4.2 Mixed-use schemes that include residential accommodation should seek to ensure that the necessary community facilities are accessible or can readily be provided on the site.
 Contributions may be sought from developers towards the provision of the necessary community facilities.
-Open space and affordable housing provision in particular will need to be addressed.

-3.4.7 If the site is not suitable for mixed-use development the council as a last resort will consider the use Developer Contributions to help mitigate the loss of economic development uses which is otherwise contrary to planning policy.
+3.4.6 If the site is not suitable for mixed-use development the council will consider the use Developer Contributions to help mitigate the loss of employment uses which is otherwise contrary to planning policy.
 The nature of the contribution will take account of:

-- The type of employment uses that are to be lost;
+- The type of employment uses being lost;

 - The number of people that could have been employed.
 The number of displaced employees that would be unable to find new employment;